aergoio/ARC2NFT/README.md

 ### Hook

+This function is required to receive ARC2 non-fungible tokens

-Contracts that want to handle tokens must implement the following function to define how to handle the tokens they receive.
-If this function is not implemented, the token transfer will fail.
-Therefore, it is possible to prevent the token from being lost.
+Contracts that want to receive non-fungible tokens must implement the following function in order to receive them.
+In most cases it also means that your contract must have methods to transfer these tokens.

+If your contract is not intended to handle non-fungible tokens, then do not add this function.
+In this case any attempt to transfer a NFT to your contract will fail (as expected).

+This function can also be used to define how to handle the tokens they receive.

 ``` lua
 -- The ARC2 smart contract calls this function on the recipient contract after a 'transfer' or 'mint'